 - What are some of the objectives of your department at this time?

-In order to tell a compelling story, you need context.
+To tell a compelling story, you need context.
 That helps match the customer's need with your solution.
 Sample questions might include:

 - What challenges and objectives led you to look for a solution?